olivernina/neuraltalk/Readme.md

 ##Using different generators

-Generators options are: clstm, noinput, icoupled.
+Generators options are: clstm, noinput and icoupled.

-For instance for using clstm use: python driver.py --dataset flickr8k --generator clstm --outdir results_flickr8k
+For instance for using clstm use:

+python driver.py --dataset flickr8k --generator clstm --outdir results_flickr8k

 To get the numbers use: